 - The stillborn project of Princess Academy.
 In that animated short, it was planned to show a Disney school attended by princesses, but also by every single female character ever done by the studios, including animals.
 The short was canceled after Disney's 2D department closed.

 - "The princess prep" in London.
-In 2011, during the royal wedding fever, a kind of boot camp was opened for little girls and teach them princesses manners.
+In 2011, during the royal wedding fever, a kind of boot camp was opened for little girls to teach them princesses' manners.

-- Similar to the above, this summer camp in Canada called Princess Academy.
-Can be shared, in that case, with "pirates"(Boys).
+- Similar to the above, the summer camp in "The Enchanted Castle" in Canada called Princess Academy.
+Could be shared, in that case, with "pirates"(Boys).